 If the Jira ticket is for documentation related to a release, the documentation needs to be complete at least 10 days prior to release.
 Please ensure you allow sufficient time for your request to be completed or it will be moved to the next available slot.

 If the Jira ticket is for general documentation, depending on the current workload, you can generally expect it to be completed within five business days.

-The Technical Product Writer/s form part of the PR review/approval process.
-When submitting a PR for documentation, please add the Editor Review label.
-Once the editor has signed off on the PR they will remove the label.
-When all the requested reviews are complete, the Reviews Complete label will be applied and the changes merged.
+When submitting a PR for documentation, whether it's a minor update, a new piece of content, or a content proposal, please add the Editor Review label.
+Once the Technical Writer/Editor has reviewed the PR they'll remove the label.
+When all the requested reviews are complete, the Reviews Complete label is applied and the changes are merged.

 If you're asked to provide editorial feedback on a PR, and it's your first editorial feedback request, first read up on the review process here to get an idea of what's expected in terms of turnaround time, type of feedback, and so on.

 Every month the Mattermost community plans, builds, tests, documents, releases, and supports new product improvements for Team Edition to benefit the user community.
 The Mattermost Enterprise Team does the same for Enterprise Edition to benefit the subscriber community.